wwanxh/homebridge-tuya-web/.github/ISSUE_TEMPLATE/bug_report.md

  }
  ```

  you might have some extra settings or miss some settings here.
-Please make sure to include all of the settings you have.
+Please make sure to include all the settings you have.
  For your own sanity ensure that you at least remove your password!
  -->